Getting Started

-We can also add a bit of top margin (eg. 30px) to the grid containing the CTA to give it a bit more of visibility.
+We can also add more space to the top margin (ex.
+30px) of the grid containing the CTA to make it more visible.

-Now let's adjust the main grid containing our images and texts.
-The images in the right column are a bit off from the right edge, to align them correctly let's tell the right column to Fit content (Behaviour property)
+Now, adjust the main grid containing our images and texts.
+To align the images in the right column correctly, tell the right column to Fit content (Behaviour property).

-It might happen to see the column shrinking the image, in that case, try to clear the height property from the Style Manager and update only the width
+If the image shrinks, try to clear the height property from the Style Manager and only update the width.

 # Responsive design

-By default, Grapedrop's blocks are all made with the responsive design in mind, so most of them adapt automatically to the screen size change, but as it also allows a high level of layout customization some manual changes are still required.
-So, keep in mind to check your design frequently.
+By default, Grapedrop's blocks are all made with responsive design in mind, so most of them adapt automatically to changes in screen size.
+However, since Grapedrop also allows a high level of layout customization, some manual changes are still required.
+Keep this in mind and make sure to double-check your design’s responsiveness.

-Let's start from the beginning, as you can see there is something wrong with our logo, this happens on all the Grid blocks, the Allow multiline property is enabled by default on smaller devices and each column fill all the row.
-So, the fix is quite obvious, force the Allow multiline to No
+As you can see, there is something wrong with our logo.
+This error happens to all the grid blocks because the Allow multiline property is enabled by default on smaller devices.
+Thus, each column will fill all of the rows.
+To fix this, simply change the Allow multiline to No.

-The images below are definitely too much here, what we can do is to set Hidden on the 2 floating images via Visibility property (under Layout category) and then resize the middle one.
-After the resize you'll probably notice how the column containing the image is attached to the left side, to fix this you can select its Grid and change Horizontal Align to Center
+Additionally, the images are overlapping now.
+So, set the Visibility property (under Layout category) to Hidden on the two floating images and then resize the middle one.
+After resizing, you will probably notice the column containing the image is attached to the left side.
+To fix this, select its grid and change Horizontal Align to Center.

-If you want to change the horizontal alignment of your column without affecting all others (like we did above) you can use a little trick by changing margins to auto on the side you'd like to move.
-For the above case, to center the column you'd need to set auto on the left and the right margin
+If you want to change the horizontal alignment of your column, without affecting all others (as we did above), you can change the margins to auto on the side you would like to move.
+For the case above, you can center the column by setting the left and right margins to auto.

-Another extra point would be selecting the column containing texts and change its Order (under Layout) to 2 which will put it under the image
+Additionally, you can select the column containing text and change its Order (under Layout) to 2, which will put it under the image.

-One yet issue you might encounter is when you click on the hamburger menu (included in the Navbar block) and you can see how the navigation links overlaps the image below.
+Another issue you might encounter is when you click on the hamburger menu (included in the Navbar block) and discover that the navigation links overlap with the image below.

-This happens because we detached the navbar from the standard flow (via its Position property in Settings) and this makes other elements below unable to respond to its dimension.
-So, to fix it quickly, we can change the navbar background with the same color of the section
+This issue occurs because we detached the navbar from the standard flow (via its Position property in Settings), and this makes other elements below unable to respond to its dimensions.
+So, for a quick fix, change the navbar background with the same color as the section.

-As you see what is done on the upper size is propagated to the lowest one.
-So, most of the work is already done, we can just improve a few things like hiding the last image (as we've done before) and decrease the size of the heading text (eg. 40px).
+Due to the responsive nature of our design, much of the changes we just did have carried over.
+So, most of the work is already done!
+But, we can still improve a few things like hiding the last image (as we did before) and decreasing the size of the heading text (ex.
+40px).

-Great, now that we have completed the header section we are ready to go with the next one.
-The new section will show some key points of our product by using one image on the left and the list of features on the right.
-We'll keep going with the Basic Blocks set and will see how to use Classes to make our styles reusable
+Now that you have completed the header section, you are all set for the next part of this tutorial.
+This section will detail the key points of our product by utilizing an image and an adjacent features list.
+We will continue using our Basic Blocks set and will see how to use Classes to make our styles reusable.

 # Shared styles with Classes